 One of the most common causes of holiday fires is overloading circuits with plugs and extension cords.
 If you have fuses that are frequently blowing or circuits that are constantly tripping, it’s likely that too many items are connected to the circuit.
 When installing indoor decorations, be mindful of where you run your extension cords.
 Don’t run them under carpets or through doorways, and avoid placing them anywhere they could be damaged by furniture.

-As you are plugging in your decorations, never remove the third prong on plugs, it’s called the “grounding pin” as it prevents shock in the event your electrical equipment malfunctions.
+As you are plugging in your decorations, never remove the third prong on the plugs, it’s called the “grounding pin” as it prevents shock in the event your electrical equipment malfunctions.
 For all of your outdoor decorations, be sure and plug them into ground fault (GFCI) outlets.
 Always Install your outdoor decorations above ground and keep them away from puddles.
 Don’t run your decorations across driveways or walkways to prevent potential damage or malfunction.
 Also, keep an eye on babies and make sure they don’t put decorations or cords in their mouths.
 Same with pets, they have been known to chew on and damage electrical cords.

 Tip #3 – Practice Intelligent Installation

-When stringing lights inside and outdoors, make sure the bulbs do not touch any cloth, paper, wire, cords or anything else that’s not part of the light strand.
+When stringing lights inside and outdoors, make sure the bulbs do not touch any cloth, paper, wire, cords, or anything else that’s not part of the light strand.

-In most cases, three strands of lights are the max that can be safely connected, so read up on all those instructions when connecting multiple strands.
+In most cases, three strands of light are the max that can be safely connected, so read up on all those instructions when connecting multiple strands.
 When hanging, secure your lights safely with the proper clips, and pass on using things like staples or nails that could damage your cords.
 We all have those neighbors who keep their Christmas lights up well beyond when they should.
-These decorations are not made for year-round use and deteriorate over time, so for safety purposes they should be taken down after the holidays.
+These decorations are not made for year-round use and deteriorate over time, so for safety purposes, they should be taken down after the holidays.